 Since joining the station in March 2016, Brandon reported live on-the-ground during wall-to-wall coverage of the 2016 Charlotte riots and protests, and co-led the newsroom’s coverage of the search for Maddox Ritch.

 In 2019, he received an EMMY nomination for his in-depth reporting on Silicon Valley’s attraction to the North Carolina Foothills as a site for massive data centers and its subsequent impacts to homeowners.

-He then moved to Greenville, North Carolina to join WNCT-TV.
-While at WNCT, Brandon was named “TV News Multimedia Journalist of the Year" by the Radio Television Digital News Assocation of the Carolinas.
+That same year, he was named “TV News Multimedia Journalist of the Year” for the large-market division by the Radio Television Digital News Association of the Carolinas (RTDNAC).

-During his more than two-year stay with WNCT-TV, Brandon filed multiple investigations that led to teh shutdown of illegal sweepstates operations, exposed lapses in North Carolina's tanning inspection program and revealed how a vital Greenville road's deficiencies caused traffic congestion.
-Brandon’s also spent time reporting for KVRR-TV in Fargo, North Dakota and Voice of America in Washington, D.C.
+There, Brandon filed multiple investigations that led to the shutdown of illegal sweepstakes operations, exposed lapses in North Carolina's tanning inspection program and revealed how a vital Greenville road's deficiencies caused traffic congestion.

 When he’s not reporting, you can often find Brandon at a coffee house drinking his favorite coffee and reading the newspaper.